AndrewAthias/AcaDB/README.md

 Brought to you proudly by Andrew Athias (RIT's Eight Beat Measure alumnus, and creator of http://www.whatshouldacappellacallme.tumblr.com/)

-Designed with Ruby on Rails (Ruby 2.3/Rails 5.1.4) & ReactJS
+Designed with Ruby on Rails (Ruby 2.3/Rails 5.1.4) & AngularJS

 ## How To Use The Database